ubco-W2022T2-data301/project-group-group22/project_vision.md

 > 6. **Write about who you are.** The best vision statements are about who you are as a company or team and who you wish to become.

 ## Contracted Grade

-*Ryan*
-^^^
-**Basically looking to compare certain stats of the top scoring players of one season to their stats of the following season to see if changes in a certain stat will effect others and what stats were the most influential to other stats.
-Find what stats are uncorelated in following seasons**

 For this project, we agree to contract for a { A }.